bartczernicki/AzureOpenAILogProbs/README.md

 }
 ```

-The ability to inspect token probabilities is turned off by default.
+The ability to inspect token log probabilities is turned off by default.
 To enable this feature, you need to set the EnableLogProbabilities to true.
 For example the .NET Azure OpenAI exposes this as a property.
 ```csharp
 chatCompletionOptionsConfidenceScore.EnableLogProbabilities = true;